 1. A strong network

 Galilei had an active and diverse network of academics, manufacturers, businesspeople, diplomats, and others.
 Through this network, Galilei obtained high quality, clear glass, for instance.
 His source was his friend and drinking buddy Girolamo Magagnati, who had a glass manufactury in Murano.
 This glass enabled him to produce high quality telescopes.
 And, of course, he readily adopted and improved upon ideas from others that he found valuable.
-In other words, he was great at tech discovery.

 To Galileo Galilei, open innovation was not “copy and paste”.
 Instead, he improved upon ideas from others that he found valuable.